Last updated on December 2nd, 2022 at 04:13 pm

 - Gravitation class 11 Questions

 Gravitation class 11 Notes Physics chapter 8 CBSE | UPSC Notes | grade 12

 The force of attraction between any two bodies in the universe is called gravitation.

 The force of gravitation is the weakest force in nature.
 However, it is the most important force in the universe because it plays an important role in planetary motion, the birth of a star, etc.

 Newton’s Law of Gravitation: The gravitational force of attraction between any two bodies in the universe is directly proportional to the product of their masses and inversely proportional to the square of the distance between them.

-Importance of this law: Newton’s law of gravitation explains the rotation of the moon around the earth or earth around the sun.
-It correctly predicts the solar and lunar eclipses and the orbits and time periods of the modern artificial satellites.
+Importance of this law: Newton’s law of gravitation explains the rotation of the moon around the earth or the rotation of the earth around the sun.
+It correctly predicts the solar and lunar eclipses and the orbits and time periods of modern artificial satellites.
 The cause behind the tides in the oceans is mainly the gravitational force of attraction between the moon and ocean water.

 Gravity and g

 Gravity is the force of attraction exerted by the earth towards its center on a body lying on or near the surface of the earth.
 It is called the earth’s gravitational pull.
 Thus, gravity is a special case of gravitation.